AjayJasperJ/state_provider/README.md

 ## Additional information

 This package backs the demo app in the repository root.
 Feel free to adapt it to your own provider or state management setup.
 Contributions are welcome—open an issue or pull request.

+## Production checklist ✅

+When you adopt `state_provider` in a production app, make sure to:

+1. Initialize shared services early via `StateProviderBootstrap.initialize`, providing environment-specific `baseHost` and `basePath` values.
+2. Configure logging with `LoggerService.init`, optionally supplying a custom `LogSink` or adjusting `maxFileBytes` / `maxBackupFiles` for rotation policies.
+3. Keep continuous integration green—see the included `.github/workflows/ci.yaml` for an example running `flutter analyze` and `flutter test --coverage` on every push/PR.
+4. Wire pagination and async handlers through widget tests similar to those in `test/state_handler_widget_test.dart` to guard regression paths.
+5. Monitor API failures using the structured `AppError` types and consider forwarding `LogSink` output to your observability stack.